What if instead of managing CPTSD symptoms indefinitely, you resolved your complex trauma at the root?

 You are moving through a painful ending you did not expect.
 The relationship unraveled quickly, and you now find yourself holding the pieces while feeling panicked about having to do this alone.

 You give too much in relationships hoping to be chosen.
 Over time, resentment builds as your needs go unmet.
-You may sense that something is fundamentally off, even as you try to repair or compensate for it.
+You may sense that something is fundamentally off, even as you keep trying to make it work.

 When pressure enters the relationship, your system destabilizes.
 You may feel confused or ashamed by how intense your reactions feel inside relationships that swing between closeness and harm.

 You move between longing for connection and feeling overwhelmed by it.
 You want closeness, but long-term accountability feels heavy or unsafe.
-You may have been labeled selfish or cold, even though that does not reflect your inner experience.
+You may have been labeled selfish or cold, even though you know that's not who you are.

 Your unaltered emotional state is the most valid and trustworthy input for this kind of healing.